-The main legal rights of the Self-Employed (Freelancer)
+The main legal rights of the self-employed (freelancers and contractors)

 You do not have employment rights as such, as you are seen to your own boss and so can make decisions on fees, holidays etc. You will not therefore be entitled to:

 - Your client company’s sick leave, company maternity pay or company pension provisions